-For Placement in Algebra I in the seventh grade:
+For placement in Algebra I in the seventh grade:

 - a.
-Math Composite standardized test score National Percentile: 96 or above on the Spring Measures of Academic Progress Exam. - b.
+Math Composite standardized test score National Percentile: 96 or above on the Spring Standardized test. - b.
 Class grade in Pre-Algebra: 93 or above. - c.
-Iowa Algebra Aptitude Test results: 85 or above (Recommended time of testing May of 6th grade year).
+Iowa Algebra Aptitude Test results: 85 or above (recommended time of testing May of 6th grade year). - d.

-d.
 Favorable teacher and principal recommendation.